llmonpy/llmonpy-blog/docs/ai_moat_latest.md

 2. Identify the contract template that is closest to the request.
 3. Identify the differences between the request and the template.
 4. Generate a contract that includes the differences.
-5. Provide contract for guided review that includes explanations of what to check.
+5. Provide the contract for guided review by a human that includes explanations of what to check.

 Each of these steps could also be pipelines.
 For example, step 1 could be: